 Do I have a right to appeal a denied claim?

-Yes, you have the right to file an appeal with HSA Bank.
-Additional information regarding your review rights is available by request from PEBP or HSA Bank.
+Participants have the right to file an appeal with HSA Bank.
+Additional information regarding review rights is available by request from PEBP or HSA Bank.

 What are the requirements of my Level 1 appeal?